13 DNS allows for human-readable addresses

 \(\text{*}\) A \(\text{64.56.223.5}\)

-Once you’ve configured your DNS records, you will need to wait an annoyingly long time to see if you did it correctly.
+Once you’ve configured your DNS records, you have to wait an annoyingly long time to see if you did it correctly.

 When your computer does a DNS lookup, there are often at least three nameservers involved.
-First, your computer talks to a resolver, which is a server that keeps track of where the nameservers are.
-Then you’re routed to the correct nameserver for the top-level domain, which routes you to the nameserver for your actual domain.
+First, your computer talks to a resolver, which is a server that keeps track of where the top-level domain nameservers are.
+Then you’re routed to the nameserver for the top-level domain which routes you to the nameserver for your actual domain.
+And this whole system is duplicated across geographies for redundancy.

-That means that if you make a change and it’s not working, you have no idea whether you made a mistake or it just hasn’t propagated yet.
+The upshot is that it can take up to 24 hours for DNS changes to propagate because the change won’t be effective until the caches end across all of the DNS servers and in your browser.
+If you make a DNS change and it’s not working, you have no idea whether you made a mistake or it just hasn’t propagated yet.
 It’s very annoying.

-1. What are the parts of a fully-qualified domain name?
+1. What are the parts of a FQDN?
 How does each of them get created?

 2. How does your computer find the IP Address for a domain?
 Why could it sometimes be wrong?